Clinical Examination of a Patient with Diabetes

 • Facial nerve palsy

-• Microcirculatory insufficiency due to peripheral vascular disease seen in causes features of facial palsy characterized by sudden hemifacial weakness.
+• Microcirculatory insufficiency due to peripheral vascular disease is seen in the causes of facial palsy, characterized by sudden hemifacial weakness.

 • Visual acuity and fundoscopy – screen for diabetic retinopathy